8 x 7 = ?

 Trick: 6 and 8 went on a date to restaurant 48..
 6 x 8 = 48

 -Math Fact: 6 x 7 = 42

 Trick: 6 and 7 are sweatin’ on a bike made for (four) 2… 6 x 7 = 42

 Thanks to Marisa for the recording and the multiplication tips!

 This article was posted on Friday, November 12th, 2010 at 11:06 am and is filed under Learning, Math, Math, Math Facts, Math Tricks, Multiplication, Parenting, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.